A population-based approach to background discrimination in particle physics: Monte Carlo study

 Depending on the objective, it may be appropriate to run the algorithm in different modes.

-For instance, the histogram regularization procedure that is used to obtain iterative estimates of the subpopulation PDFs with the unsupervised Gibbs sampler directly leads to a bias on the mixture weights.
-For this reason, the unsupervised Gibbs sampler may not be the most appropriate tool to estimate the fraction of particles in the input data set originating from a given process, such as the fraction of background particles.
-On the other hand, when the algorithm is operated in unsupervised mode, it can obtain data-driven estimates of the subpopulation PDFs, a result that cannot be achieved using traditional supervised techniques.
+For instance, the histogram regularization procedure that is used here to obtain iterative estimates of the subpopulation PDFs when the algorithm is operated in unconstrained mode inherently leads to a bias on the mixture weights, because imposing a regularization window changes the number of particles that are mapped to signal or background at a given iteration.
+For this reason, it may be more appropriate to use a different approach to estimate the fraction of background particles.